644/avg-audit/README.md

     -c    Colorize output
     -t    Test against all packages, including fixed ones -l    Link to the full AVG URL
+    -n    Do not count vulnerable/listed packages at the end

 Fields:
     name        Link to the Arch Vulnerability Group number